tchungnz/CV/README.md

 &nbsp;
 ## Skills

+#### Learning fast
+I've gotten used to being thrown in the deep end throughout my consulting career, as the projects, industries and clients would constantly change.
+I was also able to pick up a completely new language and developing environment (Swift/Xcode) to build [Flare] (https://github.com/appflare/flare) in just over a week.

-#### Solving problems
+#### Solving hard problems
-From the first lego set I put together at age 5, to making a rubber band powered car during engineering school, to developing a corporate strategy for a leading bank as a consultant, and now being able to build my own app as a developer, I've always loved the challenge of solving a problem.
+From the first lego set I put together at age 5, to making a rubber band powered car during engineering school, to developing a corporate strategy for a leading bank as a consultant, and now being able to build my own app as a developer, I've always loved the challenge of solving a tough problem.

-#### Taking the lead
+#### Taking the lead and working in a team
 I've directly mentored two graduates as a career counsellor and led department initiatives to improve team culture and information management.
+I've managed a wide range of projects from planning all the way through to client delivery.
+I've also had experience leading small teams with up to three direct reports.

 #### Explaining things
 I'm able to teach my 5 year old nephew how to play computer games, but also work directly with executive level clients, including experience facilitating interviews and workshops.
 I've also run graduate training courses on excel and core consulting skills.

-#### Managing projects
-I've managed a wide range of projects from planning all the way through to client delivery.
-I've also had experience leading small teams with up to three direct reports.

 &nbsp;
 ## Work Experience